Vyral/jo-ferraro/_posts/2019-08-23-sitting-down-with-mike-lenz-of-fairway-mortgage.md

 If you have any more questions for Mike about the topics we discussed today, you can give him a call at (608) 318-4280 or email him at \_\_\_\_\_\_.
 {: .present-before-paste}

 As always, if you have any real estate questions for me, feel free to reach out to me as well.
-I’d love to hear from you.
+I’d love to hear from you {: .present-before-paste}
-{: .present-before-paste}